-Main 'chute opening shock:
+Main 'chute Opening shock:

-The canopy loading of drogues are almost always Infinite mass but main 'chutes must have much lower canopy loadings than drogues to keep their vertical descent speed low, and strictly require a Finite mass analysis.

-The store will decelerate during the canopy inflation process, which lowers the dynamic pressure progressively during the filling.
+The canopy loading of drogues are almost always Infinite mass but main 'chutes must have much lower canopy loadings than drogues, and strictly require a Finite mass analysis.
+The store WILL decelerate during the canopy inflation process, which lowers the dynamic pressure progressively during the filling.

-This lowers the peak opening shock force considerably compared to the Infinite mass case, perhaps by more than 50%, therefore a conservative design philosophy is to calculate the infinite-mass value as before, which therefore gives a safety-factor of about 2 This may over-engineer the main 'chute system, but without the comfort of extensive testing this may be no bad thing.
+This lowers the peak Opening Shock force considerably compared to the Infinite mass case, perhaps by more than 50%, therefore a conservative design philosophy is to calculate the infinite-mass value as before, which therefore gives a safety-factor of about 2

+This may over-engineer the main 'chute system, but without the comfort of extensive testing this may be no bad thing.

 In Ref.
 3, Lingard relates how all parachutes have a unique opening signature, a characteristic load versus time graph.
-Peak opening force scales directly with a dimensionless parameter known as Froude number (see glossary).

-So if you can measure the peak opening force for one size of parachute (perhaps using an onboard accelerometer) then you can calculate the peak force for other sizes and/or other opening airspeeds provided it's the same design of 'chute.
+Peak opening force scales directly with a dimensionless parameter known as Froude number (see glossary), so if you can measure the peak opening force for one size of parachute (perhaps using an onboard accelerometer) then you can calculate the peak force for other sizes and/or other opening airspeeds.